mozilla/open-leadership-framework/_articles/whitepaper.md

 - How their personal leadership style empowers colleagues and contributors to realize the benefits of working open through the decision-making processes of **design**.
 - How their personal leadership skills combine with core open practices from **build** and **design** to inspire people across projects, organizations, networks, communities, and society.

+Empowering contributors to be open leaders in their own right helps ensure the sustainability and maintenance of a project, creates opportunities for succession planning in open communities and projects, and helps make openness a renewable resource across communities of practice.

 A breakdown of each section follows.

 ### Empower for Understanding